Infowars ban highlights obstacles to cracking down on hate speech

 In case you missed it, Facebook announced yesterday that it was unpublishing four pages belonging to fringe conspiracy site Infowars and its main host, Alex Jones, for violating the social network’s hate speech guidelines.

-That was just a few hours after Apple announced that it was yanking Jones’ podcast for violating hate speech and Spotify removed all episodes of the Alex Jones Show.
+That was just a few hours after Apple announced it was yanking Jones’ podcast for violating hate speech and Spotify removed all episodes of the Alex Jones Show.
 Then YouTube unpublished Infowars’ channel.
 Then Pinterest (yes, Infowars had a Pinterest board, for some reason), announced it was banning Infowars, too.

 Despite all of these bans happening within 24 hours of one another, no company acknowledged that the others’ actions had any affect on their own.
 Rather, most gave a blanket statement to the effect that Infowars and Jones violated their platform’s rules against hate speech.